-The right to be silent, not to make any statement, and/or not to answer a question or all the questions he/she is asked, and the right to state that he/she will make a statement before the judge.
+The right to silence, not to make any statement, and/or not to answer a question or all the questions he/she is asked, and the right to state that he/she will make a statement before the judge.

 Not to make any statement against yourself and not to plead guilty.

 The right to nominate a lawyer, regardless of the LeCrim (Criminal Procedure Act) Article 527 (1.a) provisions and to be assisted without any unjustified delay.
 In cases where the geographical distance makes the lawyer’s assistance impossible, the detainee will have the option of a telephone call or video conference with the lawyer, except when it is impossible.

 The right to know the Police-related elements that could be essential for submitting an appeal against both the arrest and the deprivation of freedom.